krushangSk17/Sequence-Alignment-Problem-by-DP-and-DnC-combined/README.md

 ## University of Southern California
 ## Krushang Satani
-### First semester Analysis of Algorithm subject.
+### First semester: Analysis of Algorithm Course.
-### Dynamic Programming and Divide and Conquer code for Sequence allignment.
+### Final Project on Dynamic Programming and Divide and Conquer Solution for Sequence allignment problem.

 CSCI 571 This is the assignment on sequence alignment using divide and conquer and dynamic programming.